This post provides information about collecting butter pats, where to find them and how to identify different styles.

 However, I also find the less chunky (thinner) butter pats with their simple designs very appealing.

-The photo above shows 8 butter pats I recently found with the “Alfred Meakin” stamp on the back.
+The photo above shows 8 butter pats I found with the “Alfred Meakin” stamp on the back.
 I practically sprinted to the register to pay for them.
 Collecting butter pats is fun because due to their size they are often times over looked and when you stumble upon a set – it’s almost like you found a little treasure.